-- Amaranth contains more protein than any other gluten-free grain- and more protein than wheat.
-One cup of raw amaranth contains 28.1 grams of protein.
-Oats are a close second with 26.3 grams of protein.
-In comparison, 1 cup of raw white rice contains 13.1 grams of protein.
+Amaranth has more protein than wheat; whereas 1 cup of whole wheat flour has 16 grams of protein, 1 cup of raw amaranth contains 28.1 grams.
+Oats are a close second with 26.3 grams of protein, raw white rice contains 13.1 grams, and white flour has 11 grams of protein.

-- Amaranth is an excellent source of lysine, an important amino acid (protein).
-Grains are notorious for low lysine content, which decreases the quality of their proteins.
-The high lysine content in amaranth sets it apart from other grains.
-Food scientists consider the protein content of amaranth of high "biological value", similar in fact, to the proteins found in milk.
+Lysine is an important amino acid (the building blocks of protein) and grains are notorious for having a low lysine content, which decreases the quality of their proteins.
+Amaranth is high in lysine, setting it apart from other grains; food scientists consider the protein content of amaranth of high "biological value," similar in fact, to the proteins found in milk.
 This means that amaranth contains an excellent combination of essential amino acids and is well absorbed in the intestinal tract.